TruaShamu/truashamu/README.md

 Mwahahaha!

 *cough cough*
-A little bit about me...I'm the most cutest and beloved orca ever...which is why I deserve all the jello and salmon in the world!
+Okay, so a little bit about me...I'm the most cutest and beloved orca ever...which is why I deserve all the jello and salmon in the world!
 <!--
 **TruaShamu/truashamu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.